Nursing

 Courses

-NU 254: Foundations of Nursing I
+NU 240: Foundations of Healthcare Essentials

-This course will socialize students to the nursing profession and introduce them to foundational knowledge and competencies necessary for nursing.
-The course focuses on integrating critical thinking, clinical reasoning, and professional standards such as values, ethics, and legal responsibilities.
-This course emphasizes the fundamental concepts of caring, communication, the nursing process, and technical nursing skills including integration of health assessment concepts and competencies.
-This course is designed as a foundation for subsequent nursing courses and a bridge between the natural and social sciences and nursing.
-This course includes a clinically focused simulation lab where students will get to explore the fundamental concepts and engage in hands-on learning opportunities to facilitate understanding and application of the foundational skills necessary to develop clinical judgment and provide safe, quality nursing care.
+This course will introduce students to foundational knowledge and essential competencies necessary for nursing.
+This coure emphasizes fundamental concepts of caring, communication, and technical nursing skills.
+This course is designed as a foundation for subsequent nursing courses and a bridge between the natural and social sciences and nursing sciences.
+This course includes a clinically focused simulation lab where students will explore the fundamental concepts and engage in hands-on learning opportunities to facilitate understanding and application of the foundational skills necessary to provide safe, quality nursing care.

 NU 255: Foundations of Nursing II